junxit/us-congress-bills-110/metadata.md

 - 2007-08-01 — Mr. Oberstar moved to suspend the rules and pass the bill.
 - 2007-08-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 1 (Roll no. 789). (text: CR 8/2/2007 H9507-9519)
 - 2007-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 1 (Roll no. 789).(text: CR 8/2/2007 H9507-9519)
+- 2007-08-02 — Received in the Senate.
+- 2007-08-03 — Read twice and referred to the Committee on Environment and Public Works.